awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab3.md

 **Challenge 1:** Configure shared runners for the whole GitLab CI/CD and not just the current repository.
 Create an additional repository and verify that your runners serve it too.

+{{%expand "Click to reveal a hint" %}}
+Open the Admin Area of GitLab interface and in the Runners section get the registration code.
+Use it instead of the one from the project.
+{{% /expand%}}

+**Challenge 2:** Trigger auto-scaling of the instances to get more runners created.

+{{%expand "Click to reveal a hint" %}}
-**Challenge 2:** If you used the auto-scaling group approach, trigger auto-scaling of the instances to get more runners created (tip: by default, it is done by CPU load, so you can run a CPU load tool inside your build scripts to simulate it).
+By default, auto-scaling is done by CPU load, so you can run a CPU load generator inside your build scripts to simulate it, for example, you can use `stress` or `stress-ng` tools for this.
+{{% /expand%}}

-**Challenge 3:** If you used the auto-scaling group approach, try modifying it to perform scaling by the number of the jobs instead of the CPU load (you will need to create a custom CloudWatch metric for this).
+**Challenge 3:** Modify the auto-scaling group to perform scaling by the number of the jobs instead of the CPU load.

+{{%expand "Click to reveal a hint" %}}
+Create a Lambda function that gets the number of jobs from [GitLab API](https://docs.gitlab.com/ee/api/jobs.html#list-project-jobs) and publishes it as a custom CloudWatch metric.
+Use this metric to scale the group.
+{{% /expand%}}